irrwahn/utlib/README.md

 ### General

-The utlib library is a collection of loosely related simple utility functions addressing several fields of application, ranging from basic string manipulation, random number generation and byte order conversion, up to high resolution scalar time handling.
+The utlib library is a collection of simple utility functions addressing several fields of application, ranging from basic string manipulation, random number generation and byte order conversion to high resolution scalar time handling.

-Utlib is designed to depend as little as possible on operating system specifics, stick to ISO C as far as feasible and resort to POSIX functionality where necessary.
-It should work with little or no tweaking on most modern Linux and BSD distributions, so far it is however only known to work with Debian GNU/Linux and FreeBSD.
+Utlib is designed to depend as little as possible on operating system specifics, stick to ISO C as close as feasible and only resort to POSIX functionality where necessary.
+It should build and work with little or no tweaking on most modern Linux and BSD distributions.
+So far it has however only been tested on Debian-like GNU/Linux and FreeBSD systems.

 ### Motivation